Sonoran-Software/SonoranBot-Documentation/tutorials/getting-started/sonoran-cad-integration.md

 ## Optional Security Setting

 By default, the bot will not remove permissions from users who do not have a matching secret key to their Discord ID.
-This can be enabled by setting `stripUnmappedUsers` to true with the `s!setting` command.
+This can be enabled by setting `Toggle Strip Unmapped` to `ENABLED` within the `/settings` menu.

 ## Best Practices and FAQ